dhellmann/pymotw-3/source/asyncio/concepts.rst

 Coroutines
 ==========

-The mechanism for yielding depends on the abstraction layer being used, but underlying everything is the concept of Python's *coroutines*, functions that give up control to the caller without losing their state.
-Python 3.5 introduced new language features to define such co-routines natively using ``async def`` and ``await``, but earlier versions of Python 3 can use generator functions wrapped with the ``@asyncio.coroutine`` decorator and ``yield from`` to achieve the same effect.
+The mechanism for yielding control back to the event loop depends on the abstraction layer being used, but underlying everything is the concept of Python's *coroutines*, special functions that give up control to the caller without losing their state.
+Coroutines are similar to generators, and in fact generators can be used to implement coroutines in versions of Python without native support for coroutine objects.

 Protocols and Transports
 ========================